 \section{Formation of extreme events in dynamical systems}

 A trend of research has started, in the last two decades, on extreme events in dynamical models and laboratory experiments in laser systems \cite{akhmediev2016roadmap,zamora2013rogue,gomel2019extreme}, electronic circuits \cite{cavalcante2013predictability,singhee2012method} and others.
-Several mechanisms are found, in the current literature, that trigger occasional large events in dynamical systems.
+In the current literature, several mechanisms are found that trigger occasional large events in dynamical systems.
 Extreme events have been recognized as occasional large deviation in amplitude of the temporal evolution of a state variable or a suitably chosen observable.
 In other words, the trajectory of a dynamical system evolves within a bounded region in state space, most of the time, but occasionally travels to a distance far away from that region in response to a parameter beyond a critical value.
-This largely deviated value of the trajectory is reflected as a large amplitude event in an observable's temporal dynamics.
+This largely deviated value of the trajectory is reflected as occasional large amplitude events in an observable's temporal dynamics.
 The events are called extreme events if these are larger than a predefined threshold height.
-In this section, we revisit the existing dynamical processes that lead to the formation of extreme events in isolated, two coupled dynamical systems, and networks of dynamical systems.
-But before that, we discuss here an algorithm for exploring extreme events in dynamical systems.
+In this section, we revisit the existing processes that lead to the formation of extreme events in isolated, two coupled dynamical systems, and networks of dynamical systems.
+But before that, we discuss here a general algorithm that may be followed in the exploration of extreme events in the dynamical systems.

 \begin{enumerate}

 \item In a dynamical system, one may notice a sudden large expansion of an attractor with the variation of a system parameter.
 This observation leads to the following systematic steps for further exploration of extreme events in the system.